How to Test Lithium-Ion Cells Battery Health Testing ProcessPosted on: Sat Nov 26 2022

 The cell’s ISR governs how hot the cell will get and how much of a voltage drop it exhibits under a given load.
 So, if one of your P groups has a cell with a much higher IR than the other cells, it will experience more voltage drop than the other cells.

-Also, if a P group has a cell with a very high IR, that will cause the BMS to shut the battery pack down far before the other P groups are totally depleted.
+Also, if a parallel group has a cell with a very high IR, that will cause the BMS to shut the battery pack down far before the other parallel groups are totally depleted.

 When it comes to working with 18650 cells, learning the process of inspecting cells for visual damage, testing cells for voltage drop, and performing a proper charge and discharge test for each and every cell is crucial.